ayonli/better-sqlite-pool/README.md

 ### `node-gyp` error

-If you have any problem of downloading and installing this module, it's most likely that you don't have a `node-gyp` installed in you project first, which is used to compile `better-sqlite3` binary files.
-This module will try to install `node-gyp` for you, but it may be after installing `better-sqlite3`, thus causing your trouble.
-So manually install `node-gyp` first if this situation suits you.
+If you have any problem of downloading and installing this module, it's most likely that you don't have a `node-gyp` installed, which is used to compile `better-sqlite3` binary files. so please install `node-gyp` first if this situation occurs to you.

 ### `VCBulid.exe` error